 Does her sister, Poppy, enjoy Story Massage too?

-My youngest daughter, Poppy, also loves Story Massage.
-She has learnt the strokes from me and from the book/video Once upon a touch…story massage for children.
+My youngest daughter, Poppy, also loves the Story Massage Programme.
+She has learnt the strokes from me and from the book Once upon a touch…story massage for children.
 The photo below is taken in Maisy’s sensory room with Poppy reading from the book.

-The bond that has always been so special between her and Maisy has become a lot stronger now that she can interact with Story Massage.
+The bond that has always been so special between her and Maisy has become a lot stronger now that she can interact with the Story Massage Programme.
 They have such fun together.
-Poppy even uses Story Massage in her own play with her dolls and pets.
+Poppy even uses massage stories in her own play with her dolls and pets.
 It is such a magical thing to see when a child finds something that makes their imagination go wild!
 And we all love it when family and friends join in too, even in the rain – like this photo below.

 What are Maisy’s favourite massage stories?